The Ritual: A “Flash-Fiction” Story

 “That’s good shit,” she rasped as she passed it to Brad.

 “She looks like she’s actually summoning the dead,” Brad whispered, snickering.
-Stacie backhanded him in the arm, shushing him.
+Stacie swatted his arm, shushing him.

-And nobody noticed the shadows that began moving in the surrounding woods; drifting and shape-shifting, they could easily be mistaken for flickering shadows cast by the flames…
+And nobody noticed the motion in the surrounding woods: faint silhouettes drifting and shape-shifting, which could easily be mistaken for flickering shadows cast by the flames…

 As she passed Brad on her second lap, he took a swig from the bottle and passed it to Dan, and, wiping his mouth with the back of his arm, stood, stepped over his stone, fell in behind Roe, and began emulating her moves.
 A little clumsy, but he did okay.
 The booze and THC probably helped.